June 5, 2020

 One of the world’s greatest cities, London has something for everyone – no matter what your budget.

-Yes, they say it’s an expensive city, and it can be, but there’s no shortage of cheap and free things to do.
-Its great museums are all gratis (The Natural History Museum, National Portrait Gallery, Tate Modern, the British Museum, to name a few), while theatre tickets on the West End can be snapped up for as little as £15 (TKTS in Leicester Square is a great place to get discounted last-minute bargains).
-Standing tickets at Shakespeare’s Globe start from just £5.
+Yes, they say it’s an expensive city, and it can be, but there’s no shortage of cheap and free things to do, if you're sticking to a budget.
+When open, its great museums all offer free entry (The Natural History Museum, National Portrait Gallery, Tate Modern, the British Museum, to name a few), while theatre tickets on the West End can be snapped up for as little as £15 (TKTS in Leicester Square is a great place to get discounted last-minute bargains).

 The nightlife is incredibly varied and exciting – from the hipster haunts of Brixton and Dalston to glamourous areas such as South Kensington and Chelsea – while the city’s diverse, multicultural population makes the city a dream for foodies.